omarsar/omarsar.github.io/activities/index.md

   creditlink: http://www.ibelmopan.com/
 ---

-To inquire about hiring me as a speaker or writer, please drop me an email at *ellfae@gmail.com* or send me a direct message on Twitter ([@omarsar0](https://twitter.com/omarsar0)).
+To inquire about hiring or inviting me as a speaker or writer, please drop me an email at *ellfae@gmail.com* or send me a direct message on Twitter ([@omarsar0](https://twitter.com/omarsar0)).
 I usually respond within a day.

 ### Upcoming Talks
 [LatinX in AI Coalition](http://www.latinxinai.org/nips-2018-presenters) at NIPS conference in Quebec, Canada - Speaker and poster presentation, December 8, 2018